 I’ve got Technology, Data, and Media.
 Here’s how i use them.

-I have been doing analyst work for years, and got my break in the mainstream sort of serendipitously.
+I have been doing analyst work for years, yet got my break in the mainstream sort of serendipitously

 Developer Economics is the leading research program on mobile, desktop, IoT, and cloud developers.